 - Grind and put the fresh coffee in the filter.
 Tap the chemex on table to level out the brew bed.

-- Start your timer and add about 75g of water to the ground coffee and let it bloom for 30 seconds – as you would a crema on espresso so with hand brewing the oils as they gather as a result of the CO2 release are known as the bloom.
+- Start your timer and add about 75ml of water to the ground coffee and let it bloom for 30 seconds – as you create a crema on espresso, so with hand brewing.
+The oils which gather as a result of the CO2 release are known as the bloom.

 - In two stages, add the remaining water (425ml) in a spiralling outwards motion, let it rest and draw down a bit between stages.